aedenj/javascript-kata-starter/README.md

 ## Javascript Kata Starter

-A starting point for a kata in Javascript
+A starting point for a kata in Javascript.

 ### Prerequisites